mkskh/hospital_staff_database/README.md

 # hospital_staff_database

+### A Django project that receives information from its own created API.

-API staff is supposed to be run using port 8080 (only)
+API_staff (my own API) is supposed to be run using port 8080 (only)

 1. run api using 8080 port
-2. pun Hospital Staff Database (using standard port 8000)
+2. run Hospital Staff Database (using standard port 8000)

 ## Search system was implemented.